Common European Framework of Reference for Languages: Development

 An intergovernmental symposium in 1991 titled "Transparency and Coherence in Language Learning in Europe: Objectives, Evaluation, Certification" held by the Swiss Federal Authorities in the Swiss municipality of Rüschlikon found the need for a common European framework for languages to improve the recognition of language qualifications and help teachers co-operate.
 A project followed to develop language-level classifications for certification to be recognised across Europe.

 A preliminary version of the Manual for Relating Language Examinations to the Common European Framework of Reference for Languages (CEFR) was published in 2003.
 This draft version was piloted in a number of projects, which included linking a single test to the CEFR, linking suites of exams at different levels and national studies by exam boards and research institutes.
 Practitioners and academics shared their experiences at a colloquium in Cambridge in 2007 and the pilot case studies and findings were published in Studies in Language Testing (SiLT).
 The findings from the pilot projects then informed the Manual revision project from 2008 to 2009.

 The Council of Europe's authoring team emphasized that the CEFR was not written primarily as a framework for assessment and test development.
+(Note: "As the subtitle 'learning, teaching, assessment' makes clear, the CEFR is not just an assessment project.
+CEFR 2001 Chapter 9 outlines many different approaches to assessment, most of which are alternatives to standardised tests.
+It explains ways in which the CEFR in general, and its illustrative descriptors in particular, can be helpful to the teacher in the assessment process, but there is no focus on language testing and no mention at all of test items."
+(Council of Europe 2020: 289).)
 Similarly, linguists such as Alderson, Quetz and others criticized the lack of system in the descriptors and the context-free nature of these.
 Other critics invoked the danger of a rigid "pan-European" language testing system.
 Brian North, one of the authors of the CEFR team, addressed such criticisms in a Guardian article in 2004:

 The Council of Europe (COE) fully respects the diversity of educational and assessment systems in its 45 member states.
 It does not and could not promote "a shared language testing system", as one misguided commentator was cited as claiming in Dr Fulcher's article.